 I would give that accolade to Andy Stephenson who was my boss at Cetronic, he spent a lot of time and effort teaching me about power disturbances and pushed me both technically and in sales.
 If it had not been for his efforts, I would not be where I am today.

 Efficiency has to be the biggest issue as reducing power demand in data centres is a must both from EU and government perspectives.
-Data centres have a corporate social responsibility to reduce their demand on the National Grid and there are a number of green targets which must be met – many of which will eventually become law.
+Data centres have a corporate social responsibility to reduce their demand on the National Grid.
+In addition, there are a number of green targets to meet.
+Many of these will eventually become law.

-There are two questions, one from internally within Riello UPS which is: ‘Can I have a pay rise?’ and externally from clients ‘can I have a discount?’
-I will let you guess what my standard answer is?
+Well, there are two questions.
+One from internally within Riello UPS which is: ‘Can I have a pay rise?’ and externally from clients: ‘Can I have a discount?’
+I will let you guess what my standard answer is!